Home / Our Blogs / SEO

 2. Technical Issues: Crawling, Indexing, Canonical Tags, and Sitemaps

-• Incorrect canonical tags are pointing to the wrong version of a page.
+• Incorrect canonical tags pointing to the wrong URL version

-• Robots.txt or meta noindex directives are unintentionally blocking important pages.
+• Robots.txt rules or meta noindex directives blocking important pages

-• Outdated or incomplete XML sitemaps that don’t reflect your current site structure.
+• Outdated or incomplete XML sitemaps that no longer reflect your site structure

 Google crawls and indexes content’s process